regisb/spotify-onthego/README.rst

 Changelog
 ----------

+- 2016-07-09 - Add playlist name wildcard matching
 - 2016-04-17 - Add album art to the mp3 file ID3 tags (contribution by @xabixab)
 - 2016-03-15 - It is now possible to download the tracks from "Your Music > Songs"!
 See below for details.

 Install requirements
 --------------------